-Working Chance stands with a coalition of women's rights and criminal justice organisations in highlighting to policymakers how the bill is likely to harm women.
-We co-signed a briefing, led by Rights of Women, which outlines how the proposed legislation 'represents a deeply authoritarian approach to our fundamental rights and freedoms, containing a raft of measures which erode our civil liberties while failing to engage with or address the complex, underlying causes of violence against women and girls.'
+We contributed to and co-signed the joint Briefing on the Police, Crime, Sentencing and Courts Bill - House of Commons Report Stage, led by Rights of Women.
+This briefing outlines how the proposed legislation 'represents a deeply authoritarian approach to our fundamental rights and freedoms, containing a raft of measures which erode our civil liberties while failing to engage with or address the complex, underlying causes of violence against women and girls.'

 If you would like to collaborate with us on this issue, please reach out to our Policy & Research Officer Olivia Dehnavi at firstname.lastname@example.org.